Sharing LGBTQ+ Healthcare Best Practices

 Howard Brown Health values education as a cornerstone of our mission to eliminate health disparities experienced by LGBTQ+ people of all ages.
 We are committed to provide best practices, informed by community, based on research, evidence and learned experiences.

-Howard Brown’s education team offers a professional development series for healthcare providers and care team members who are interested increasing their capacity to serve LGBTQ patients in their workplaces.
+Howard Brown’s education team offers professional development for healthcare providers and care team members who are interested increasing their capacity to serve LGBTQ+ patients in their workplaces.
 We offer our current educational modules and are able to provide custom curricula to meet your team needs.
 Our versatile presentation staff are able to support multi-disciplinary audiences in health care and in allied support teams.
 Finally, we partner with Rush University Inter-Professional Continuing Education (IPCE) office to deliver continuing education credit in most cases.
 For more information and to discuss our fee schedule please contact firstname.lastname@example.org.

 Nurse’s Health Education about LGBT Elders (HEALE)

 Aging LGBTQ+ adults experience compounded disparities and multiple barriers to high quality health care.
 As a result, nurses and providers who provide direct care require additional expertise to meet their needs.
 In response, Howard Brown Health experts developed the Nurses’ HEALE series, a 6-hour cultural competency curriculum consisting of the following main topics:

 - An Introduction to LGBTQ+ Elders

 - Sex and Sexuality in for LGBTQ+ Older Adults

 - Legal and Financial Barriers to Care

 - HIV and Aging

 The HEALE curriculum was made possible through a collaborative partnership with Rush University’s Geriatric Workforce Enhancement Program of Illinois (GWEP-I), funded by the Health Resources and Services Administration (HRSA).